r9sun-ucsd/cse15l-lab-reports/Lab2.md

     ArrayExamples.reverseInPlace(input2);
     assertArrayEquals(new int[] {}, input2);
 ```
-Here's the proof: (Note how the first two tests, the default and my added test work as no error message popped up then)
+Here's the proof: (Note how the first two tests, the default and my added test work as no error message popped up on line 15 or 16)
 ![Image](testReverseInPlaceFailure1.PNG)
 ![Image](testReverseInPlaceFailure2.PNG)